Trataka (Candle Gazing)

 How long should I practice Trataka (Candle Gazing) meditation?

 The recommended duration for Trataka (Candle Gazing) is 10-20 minutes.
 As a beginner-friendly practice, you can start with shorter sessions and gradually increase.
-The best time to practice is evening or night, when the room can be naturally darkened. the contrast between the flame and the dark surroundings enhances the practice. early morning before dawn (brahma muhurta) is also excellent. avoid practicing immediately after meals or when the eyes are already strained from screen time..
+Evening or night, when the room can be naturally darkened.
+The contrast between the flame and the dark surroundings enhances the practice.
+Early morning before dawn (brahma muhurta) is also classically described as excellent.
+Practice immediately after meals or after extended screen use is generally avoided in the classical instruction, as the eyes are already strained.

 What are the benefits of Trataka (Candle Gazing) meditation?

-Strengthens the eye muscles and improves visual clarity.
+Strengthens the eye muscles and is traditionally said to improve visual clarity.
 Purifies the tear ducts and nasal passages through the reflexive watering of the eyes.
-Develops extraordinary one-pointed concentration (ekagrata).
-Calms the mind rapidly and reduces anxious thinking.
-Activates and balances the ajna chakra, en
+Develops one-pointed concentration (ekagrata) over time.
+Calms the mind and is classically described as reducing anxious thinking.

 Is Trataka (Candle Gazing) suitable for beginners?